-The stress data records are read from an Excel file and the data is checked for consistency in the subroutine check\input.m.
+The stress data records are read from a csv file or an MS Excel® file.
+If an Excel® file is used an installation of Exce®l is required.
+For details refer to the Matlab® function xlsread.
+Reading the data from a csv file is marginally faster.
+The data is checked for consistency in the subroutine check\input.m.
 The script stops the execution should any fatal errors be inevitable due to erroneous input data.
 Non-fatal problems in the input file are displayed in a message to the user.
 After the initial input check the stress data records may be weighted according to their quality and/or method of determination.
 This is achieved in two subroutines qualityweight.m and methodweight.m which also transfer the string variables Quality and Method to numerical values.